We go to a little Spanish community church.

-God has used this little church in ways to allow me to experience some healing and growth in my life, even though Spanish is not in my native language.
+God has used this little church in ways to allow me to experience some healing and growth in my life, even though Spanish is not my first language.

-Last night, one of our first time visitors didn’t speak Spanish at all, but she stayed for the entire service.
+Last night, one of our first-time visitors didn’t speak Spanish at all.

 Among other questions, I asked her, “What brought you here?”

 “I want to feel Jesus.”

 Some people experience spiritual thirst as a desire to experience the presence of God.

 Some are drawn to the sacred experience that is found in worship.
 They seek Jesus by coming to church, drawn by the mystery of the sacred.